zhenik/doc-fix/docs/3-build.md

 ---

-**Note**: You can refer to system [configuration doc](4-configuration.md) in order to get a comprehensive overview of the default configurations with which the system is set up.
+**Note**: You can refer to system [configuration doc](4-configuration.md) in order to get a comprehensive overview of the default configurations with which the system set up.
 The document also provides information about steps for overriding the default system configuration.